boualikamel/mapviewer-react-jsapi/README.md

 ## Quick start
 ```
 npm install
 npm start
 ```
 ## Features
 *   Based on React Hooks
 *   Based on Bootstrap 4
-*   Full Built in SASS and ES6
+*   Full Built in LESS and ES6
 *   Draggable and Resizable widgets
 *   Easy to customize
 *   Configurable